-While a divorce ends eligibility for a spouse annuity, a divorced spouse may, under conditions described previ-
+While a divorce ends eligibility for a spouse annuity, a divorced spouse may, under conditions described previously, qualify for a divorced spouse annuity.

 A divorced spouse's annuity stops upon remarriage or upon entitlement to a social security benefit based on her or his own earnings if the unreduced social security benefit is equal to or greater than one-half of the employee's unreduced tier I amount.
 A divorced spouse's annuity may be reduced or stopped if the divorced spouse is also entitled to a railroad retirement annuity.